noahc3/AffinityPluginLoader/WineFix/README.md

 - Fixed: Preferences not saving on Linux

 > [!WARNING]
-> Warning: WineFix currently patches out the Canva sign-in dialog prompt when launching Affinity.
+> WineFix currently patches out the Canva sign-in dialog prompt when launching Affinity.
 This is temporary and the sign-in dialog prompt will be restored as soon as we have a known consistent way to fix the sign-in browser redirect and Affinity protocol handler.

 More fixes are planned.
 We are currently researching potential solutions for the following bugs: